-Medical & Prescription Drug Benefit Eligible Employees Medical & Prescription Drug Benefit The following individuals are eligible to participate in the Medical & Prescription Drug benefits under the Plan: a) Any Faculty or Adjunct Faculty with Rank, exempt administrative employee, and non-exempt support staff employee who is employed by the University in other than a part-time or temporary basis, or for less than a one year appointment; and is regularly scheduled to work for the University for at least a full-time teaching equivalency during the academic year, or 1,560 or more hours annually; and elects to contribute to the cost of coverage, if applicable. b) an Employee participating in the "Shared Faculty Positions" Program who is employed by the University on other than a temporary basis; and is regularly scheduled to work for the University in combination with another person in at least a Full-Time Teaching Equivalency; and elects to contribute to the cost of coverage, if applicable. c) an Employee who has an average of 30 or more hours of service per week over a 12-month measurement period, as determined by the University in a manner consistent with Section 4980H of the Internal Revenue Code, provided the Employee elects to contribute to the cost of coverage, if applicable. d)The Spouse or Child of an eligible and enrolled individual described in Sections a), b), and c).
-Notwithstanding the foregoing, a Spouse of an eligible and enrolled individual described in Sections a), b), and c, Notwithstanding the following definitions apply: "Child" means the Employee's or the Spouse's children, including natural children, stepchildren, newborn and legally adopted children, children placed for adoption; children for whom the Employee, or Spouse is the legal guardian; and children who the Plan Administrator has determined are covered under a "Qualified Medical Child Support Order" as defined by ERISA or any applicable state law.
-Eligibility for Children will cease at the end of the month that the Child turns age 26.
-Eligibility may be continu the Dependent would normally become ineligible.
-Proof of disability will be required.
-If the Dependents marital status changes, they are no longer Participation Begins eligible for continued coverage.
-On "The first day of the month on or after hire date."
+Medical & Prescription Drug Benefit Eligible Employees The following individuals are eligible to participate in the Medical & Prescription Drug benefits under the Plan: a) Any Faculty or Adjunct Faculty with Rank, exempt administrative employee, and non-exempt support staff employee who is employed by the University in other than a part-time or temporary basis, or for less than a one year appointment; and is regularly scheduled to work for the University for at least a full-time teaching equivalency during the academic year, or 1,560 or more hours annually; and elects to contribute to the cost of coverage, if applicable. b) an Employee participating in the "Shared Faculty Positions" Program who is employed by the University on other than a temporary basis; and is regularly scheduled to work for the University in combination with another person in at least a Full-Time Teaching Equivalency; and elects to contribute to the cost of coverage, if applicable. c) an Employee who has an average of 30 or more hours of service per week over a 12-month measurement period, as determined by the University in a manner consistent with Section 4980H of the Internal Revenue Code, provided the Employee elects to contribute to the cost of coverage, if applicable. d)The Spouse or Child of an eligible and enrolled individual described in Sections a), b), and c).
+Notwithstanding the foregoing, a Spouse of an eligible and enrolled individual described in Sections a), b), and c) is not eligible for medical/prescription drug coverage under the Plan if he or she has coverage available under his or her employer's medical plan.
+For purposes of this Section, the following definitions apply: "Child" means the Employee's or the Spouse's children, including natural children, stepchildren, newborn and legally adopted children, children placed for adoption; children for whom the Employee, or Spouse is the legal guardian; and children who the Plan Administrator has determined are covered under a "Qualified Medical Child Support Order" as defined by ERISA or any applicable state law.
+Eligibility for C required.
+If the Dependents marital status changes, they are no longer eligible for continued coverage.
+Participation Begins On "The first day of the month on or after hire date."
 There is No Waiting Period Participation Ends Last Day of Month in Which Employment with Eligible Status Ends Excluded Employees See Appendix A "Component Benefit Plans Offered Under the Plan" for excluded employees/individuals.
-Eligible Non-Employees (e.g. Spouses, Dependents) Spouses, Dependents/Children Contribution Source(s) Employer and Employee Contributions Pre-Taxed?
-Yes, Subject to Employer's Section 125 Cafeteria/POP Plan Document Funding Arrangements Plan Administered By Self-funded Anthem Blue Cross Blue Shield; 4241 Irwin Simpson Road; Mason, OH 45040; 833-639-1634
+Eligible Non-Employees Spouses, Dependents/Children (e.g. Spouses, Dependents) Contribution Source(s) Employer and Employee Contributions Pre-Taxed?
+Yes, Subject to Employer's Section 125 Cafeteria/POP Plan Document Funding Arrangements Self-funded Plan Administered By Anthem Blue Cross Blue Shield; 4241 Irwin Simpson Road; Mason, OH 45040; 833-639-1634